 These days, with all those apps for remote work we can apply for a job to literally any company no matter its location, and many people try their luck taking remote positions.
 The tendency reveals one more target audience for coworking spaces.
 It includes remote, partly remote, and distributed employees.

 Employees that are remote from headquarters and distributed workers require quiet or private space to take frequent video calls with other team members.
 They may book a small meeting room several times a day (read a meeting room booking system is a must) and spend the rest of the time at a dedicated desk.
 Remote employees may travel a lot while companies with distributed employees have polished interaction mechanisms enabling people efficiently communicate using just cafe seats and phone booths.

 As to partially remote workers, they are allowed to work away from the office a few days a week.
 As they sometimes serve more than one market simultaneously, a private office may be more suitable even if they don't need it every day.
 It will help them look professional during meetings with customers and separate work from home.

 Digital nomads are wanderers that are always on the go.
-They may stay at your location for a few days, few weeks, or a few months.
+They may stay at your location for a few days, a few weeks, or a few months.
 They have all their equipment in their backpacks.
-It surely includes a laptop and noise-cancelling earphones, so they can easily focus on the current project even in a noisy coworking cafe or in the middle of the open space.
+It surely includes a laptop and noise-canceling earphones, so they can easily focus on the current project even in a noisy coworking cafe or in the middle of the open space.
 If you have nice coliving facilities, it's exactly what a digital nomad or a person on workation needs.

 Besides, if you can offer a tour showing these members around or invite them to some local cultural event, you will make them happier with your service.